April 18, 2026

 Once you lock down your value, it’s time to convey it to your site visitors.

 Keep your main message brief.
 Get to the point, and communicate the value of signing up for text updates before visitors close out your pop-up.
+Make sure your call to action clearly states that users are providing explicit written consent to receive marketing messages via SMS, setting clear expectations and supporting compliance.
 For example:

 To many visitors, giving out a mobile number feels more personal than signing up for an email list.
 Establish trust by keeping your pop-up design in tune with your site's branding.

-A pop-up that’s poorly-designed or doesn’t fit your site may appear spammy to visitors, making them less likely to sign up.
+A poorly designed pop-up or one that doesn't fit your site may appear spammy to visitors, making them less likely to sign up.

-The best way to grow your list is with a fully-custom pop-up that complies with your brand guidelines, including fonts, colors, and images.
+The best way to grow your list is with a fully custom pop-up that aligns with your brand guidelines, including fonts, colors, and images.
 If the pop-up tool or templates included with your SMS or email platform don't provide the flexibility you need, it may be worth considering a dedicated pop-up solution with more customization options.

-If site visitors are opting into communication sent to their mobile device, you can assume many are opting in while using that mobile device.
+If site visitors are opting in to communications sent to their mobile devices, you can assume many are doing so while using that device.

-To convert your mobile visitors, follow mobile design best practices as you create your opt-in forms.
-Use responsively-designed forms, or create a targeted, mobile-only form to show your mobile visitors.
+To convert mobile visitors, follow mobile design best practices when creating your opt-in forms.
+Use responsively designed forms, or create a targeted, mobile-only form to show to mobile visitors.

 Also, make sure the form fields and buttons are appropriately sized and spaced so visitors can comfortably complete the form on their phones.

-Once you create your pop-up, test it on multiple devices and mobile browsers to ensure they appear as you intended.
+Once you create your pop-up, test it on multiple devices and mobile browsers to ensure it appears as intended.

-The Telephone Consumer Protection Act (TCPA) requires businesses to collect “express written consent” from recipients before sending them automated promotional texts.
+The Telephone Consumer Protection Act (TCPA) requires businesses to collect “express written consent” from recipients before they can receive text messages or automated promotional texts.
+Opt-in pop-ups must include legal disclosures to comply with TCPA regulations and ensure express consent for marketing texts.

-You can collect this consent with a web form, but only if you include the language required to maintain compliance with the TCPA, as well as compliance with guidelines set by the CTIA.
+You can collect this consent via a web form, but only if you include the language required to comply with the TCPA and CTIA guidelines.

 The example pop-up above shows some sample compliance language in the bottom-right corner.
-Note that this example includes the purpose of text communication, sending frequency, a link to the Terms of Service, a link to the privacy policy, and information about message and data rates.
+Note that this example includes the purpose of the text communication, the sending frequency, links to the Terms of Service and the privacy policy, and information about message and data rates.

 If you have an existing text message marketing program, you should have familiarized yourself with compliance by now.
 Marketers new to text messaging can read SimpleTexting’s SMS compliance guide to catch up on compliance, then consult with legal counsel or your in-house compliance team to ensure your opt-in paths and messaging are compliant.

 For marketers who use form builders like Digioh, this step is usually quite simple.
-Digioh integrates with Postscript, Attentive, and other mobile marketing platforms to pass mobile numbers (and other user data) to your SMS solution and other marketing technology in real-time.
+Digioh integrates with Postscript, Attentive, and other mobile marketing platforms to pass mobile numbers (and other user data) to your SMS solution and other marketing technologies in real time.
 That way, you can start engaging new users with targeted, relevant messaging right away.

 Once you’ve designed your pop-up, think about where and when you want your pop-up to appear.
+Ecommerce brands often use timing and targeting strategies, such as triggering SMS opt-in pop-ups based on scroll depth or on the checkout page, to collect opt-ins at high-engagement moments and drive sales.
 For instance, you may have certain pages that shouldn’t trigger a pop-up, and you probably don’t want your pop-up to appear the second your page loads.
+Pop-ups should not show immediately upon landing to avoid bounce rates; instead, wait for meaningful user engagement, such as when a visitor reaches a certain scroll depth or is on the checkout page.

 Use your pop-up builder’s targeting features to set up the conditions that trigger your opt-in pop-up for best performance.